physics-paul/cpp-project/README.md

 ### 3.1.
 Compilation instructions

 In order to compile both C++ scripts, please ensure the latest Boost package is installed.
-You can find more information about this here.
+You can find more information about this [here](https://www.boost.org/users/download/).

+To complete Section 1.1, please execute the following commands:

+g++ mainPT1.cpp Option.cpp -l boost_date_time -I/usr/local/include/python3.7 -o mainPT1

+./mainPT1

+The output file is found in the 'hedgingErrors.csv' file.

-To complete section 1.1, please execude the following command:
+To complete Section 2.1, please execute the following command:

-g++ mainPT1.cpp Option.cpp -l boost_date_time -I/usr/local/include/python3.7
+g++ mainPT1.cpp Option.cpp -l boost_date_time -I/usr/local/include/python3.7 -o mainPT1

+./mainPT2

+The output file is found in the 'hedgingResults.csv' file.